Counting quadrant walks via Tutte's invariant method: An analytic invariant method

-\paragraph{\bf{The finite group case}} Our approach using weak invariants is robust, and applies in a similar fashion to models with a finite group, as long as the kernel $K(0,y)$ has at least one root $\alpha$.
-Indeed, we have used $\alpha$ above to identify the constant $c$.
-As explained below Lemma~\ref{Lem:curve_L_0_infty}, this is equivalent to saying that the curve $\cL$ is bounded, which holds for Kreweras' model, the double Kreweras' model and Gessel's model (Figure~\ref{fig:alg_models}).
-In all three cases, the function $S(y)$ is still given by~\eqref{S-uniform}, where the decoupling function $G$ is given in Table~\ref{tab:decoupling_functions-finite}, and the various constants by Table~\ref{tab:prg-finite}.
+Our approach using weak invariants is robust, and applies to the four (unweighted) decoupled models with a finite group already solved in Section~\ref{sec:extensions} via an algebraic approach.

+The method is exactly the same as in Section~\ref{subsec:analinv}, as long as the polynomial $K(0,y)$ has at least one root $\alpha$.
+Recall indeed that we used $\alpha$ to identify the constant $c$ in~\eqref{SGw}.
+As explained below the proof of Lemma~\ref{Lem:curve_L_0_infty}, the existence of~$\alpha$ is equivalent to \emph{the boundedness of the curve~$\cL$,} which holds for Kreweras' model, the double Kreweras' model and Gessel's model (Figure~\ref{fig:alg_models}).
+In all three cases, the function $S(y)$ is still given by~\eqref{S-uniform}, where the decoupling function $G(y)$ is given in Table~\ref{tab:decoupling_functions-finite}, the weak invariant $w(y)$ by~\eqref{eq:expression_gluing}, and the various constants by Table~\ref{tab:prg-finite}.
+The connection between the weak invariant $w(y)$ and the rational invariant $J(y)$ of Table~\ref{tab:ratinv} will be made explicit in Section~\ref{sec:rational_weak}.

-We expect similar formulas to hold for the four weighted algebraic models of Figure~\ref{fig:alg_models}, right, provided one develops the counterpart of~\cite{Ra-12} for steps with (real and positive) weights.
+For the above mentioned three models, an alternative is to proceed as in Sections~\ref{sec:gessel} and~\ref{sec:extensions}, up to the point where we construct a series $A(y)$ satisfying the conditions of Lemma~\ref{lem:inv} (for instance $(L(y)-L(0))J(y)-C_1L(y)^3-C_2L(y)^2-C_3L(y)$ in Section~\ref{sec:gessel}), and then apply the analytic invariant lemma (Lemma~\ref{lem:inv-analytic}) rather than the formal one (Lemma~\ref{lem:inv}) to conclude that this series depends on $t$ only.

-Let us now examine what happens in a model for which $K(0,y)=t$, by considering the reverse Kreweras model (Figure~\ref{fig:curves}, right).
+Let us now examine what happens in a model for which $K(0,y)=t$, and solve the reverse Kreweras model (Figure~\ref{fig:curves}, right).
 We follow the proof of Theorem~\ref{thm:9models}.
 By Proposition~\ref{prop:S-properties}, the function $L(y)=S(y)-G(y)=tQ(0,y)+1/y$ is meromorphic in $\cG_\cL$, with a unique pole at $0$, and is bounded at infinity.
 It is thus an invariant.
-The analytic invariant lemma tells us that

-for some constant $c$.
+The analytic invariant lemma tells us that \beq tQ(0,y)=S(y)=G(y) +\frac{w'(0)}{w(y)-w(0)} +c \eeq for some constant $c$.
 Since $K(0,y)=t$ has no root (in $y$), we cannot use the same trick as in the proof of Theorem~\ref{thm:9models} to determine $c$.
-But we can expand the above identity at $y=0$ to obtain
+But we can expand the above identity, first at $y=0$, which gives